Precision Records Interview

 When I listen to what feels like the finished product, it often sparks new ideas.
 Each song becomes a stepping stone, continually fueling my excitement for future creations.

-This one is from Debbie, in Marlboro, New Jersey:
+Debbie, Marlboro, New Jersey:

-This is from Zach, in Sayreville, New Jersey:
+Zach, Sayreville, New Jersey:

 Your album Swim was chosen as the soundtrack for a new film in development with the same name.
 Can you tell us more about this?

-This one is from Eric, in Sacramento, California:
+Eric, Sacramento, California:

 What’s Monday with Morty about?